Model configurations

 wflow_sbm

-• The addition of evapotranspiration losses
+• the addition of evapotranspiration and interception losses;

-• The addition of a capillary rise
+• the addition of a capillary rise;

-SBM + Kinematic wave
+Kinematic wave

-For the lateral components of this wflow_sbm model water is routed over a D8 network, and the kinematic wave approach is used for river, overland and lateral subsurface flow.
+Water is routed over a D8 network, and the kinematic wave approach is used for river, overland and lateral subsurface flow.
 This is described in more detail in the section Kinematic wave.

 An overview of the different processes and fluxes in the wflow_sbm model with the kinematic wave approach for river, overland and lateral subsurface flow:

-wflow_sbm model
+Conceptual overview of the wflow_sbm model

-SBM + Groundwater flow
+Groundwater flow

 For river and overland flow the kinematic wave approach over a D8 network is used for this wflow_sbm model.
 For the subsurface domain, an unconfined aquifer with groundwater flow in four directions (adjacent cells) is used.
 This is described in more detail in the section Groundwater flow.